 You need to keep a record of all sales within the business with documents to back that information up.
 If you run a shop, your till roll will be the documentation.
 Or if you issue invoices, they will count.

 You also need to keep paying-in slips and all your bank statements.
-These all work together to prove how much money is coming into your business.
+Together, these prove how much money is coming into your business.

 Business income – other